 I don’t shop very often for things other than food, but I’ve found myself clicking for things in online catalogues over the past month with some ferocity I hadn’t experienced in a while.
 “We aren’t doing anything.
 We can’t go anywhere.
 So why not buy things to make me feel better?” was probably my thought process.
-But what use did I really have for another $30 water bottle (as cool as it is) when I can’t go anywhere?
+But what use did I really have for another $30 water bottle when I can’t go anywhere?

 And every time I did, I had a pang of guilt over the fact that I’m adding to the chaos of the delivery system in this time of crisis with unnecessary deliveries.
 Maybe if I didn’t order things, it could do a super tiny bit to ease the burden on the postal services and help prevent the spread of the Coronavirus?

-While there are purchases I don’t regret (Nintendo Switch, some games), there are others that I could definitely have lived without (collapsible water bottle, other games).
+While there are purchases I don’t regret (Nintendo Switch), there are others that I could’ve lived without (collapsible water bottle).
 And to be frank, I could definitely live without anything I bought over the past month other than food.

-I lived fairly frugally when I was living and working in New York City, spending $1200~1500 a month during the 5 years I spent in the Big Apple.
-I managed to figure out what’s important to me (experiences, food, and periodic splurging on brand name purses), and what’s not (fancy apartments, matching furniture, food deliveries, make up), and was able to live a comfortable life despite maintaining living costs below most studio apartment rent in the city.
+I lived fairly frugally when I was living and working in New York City, spending $1200~1500 a month.
+I managed to figure out what’s important to me (experiences, food, and periodic splurging on brand name purses).
+And what’s not (fancy apartments, matching furniture, food deliveries, make up).
+I was able to live a comfortable life despite maintaining living costs below most studio apartment rent in the city.

-When I joined the Personal Finance community a few years back, my ability to save, invest, and prepare to retirement accelerated, and I began to understand a lot more about what I “needed” to live and feel content, and what I didn’t.
-Understanding what’s important and what’s not to my values and lifestyle meant I didn’t have to spend money on things I didn’t value (like drinking), but have plenty left over to spend on things I did love (like soup dumplings in Flushing and Starbucks lattes).
-It also allowed me to not go broke spending $800 a month on medical feels for multiple consecutive months as I tried to get an answer to my chronic pain and joint swelling in 2017.
+When I joined the Personal Finance community few years back, my ability to save, invest, and prepare to retirement accelerated.
+I began to understand a lot more about what I “needed” to live and feel content, and what I didn’t.
+Understanding what’s important and what’s not to my values and lifestyle meant I didn’t spend money on things I didn’t value (like drinking).
+But have plenty left over to spend on things I did love (like soup dumplings in Flushing and Starbucks lattes).
+It also allowed me to not go broke spending $800/month on medical fees for months as I sought an answer to my chronic pain.

-Over the past year, with many life changes and and life events, I’ve come to the point where I don’t keep track of how much I’m spending on food or even if we’re breaking even every month.
+Over the past year, I’ve come to the point where I don’t keep track of how much I’m spending or even if we’re breaking even every month.
 I used to be very careful with my money and where it went.
 I prided myself on my savings and investment rates.
 2019 was the first year I managed to max out my 401k on top of my Roth IRA.
 And then, I quit my job, got married, and no longer had dependable personal income.

-My mind has been overwhelmed with my new life and my new normal, and something I valued for years was suddenly very low on my priorities list.
+My mind has been overwhelmed with my new life and my new normal.
+Even though finances is something I valued for years was suddenly very low on my priorities list.

 No Spend Challenge

 And as I mentioned earlier, we’ve got no where to be and nothing to do.
-If I’m trying to keep myself from spending money, this month in self-quarantine is probably the best month to do it!
+If I’m trying to keep myself from spending money, during self-quarantine is probably the best time!

 Like every good challenge, there are rules.
 In this case, it’s more of an “exceptions list.”